RainbowMan1/TipCalculator/README.md

 The following **required** functionality is complete:

-* [ x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented: